DumpetXP/DumpetXP/README.md

 !! 🗯Check out the links for more information about me

-#Kin's : Miu, Heather C, Milly, Nicole, Dustin and Lute
+#Kin's : Miu, Heather C, Milly, Nicole, Shiho, Dustin and Lute